-- 4 tablespoons grapeseed oil or high smoke point oil of your choice
+- 4 tablespoons Grapeseed Oil - or high smoke point oil of your choice

-- In a food processor using the S blade attachment, add all the meatballs ingredients except the chickpea flour!
+- In a food processor, using the S blade attachment, add all the meatballs ingredients except the chickpea flour!

-- Take one tablespoon of meatball batter and roll between your hands.
+- Take one tablespoon of meatball batter and roll it between your hands.
 Place the balls onto a plate and repeat until you form 18 meatballs.

-- Serve immediately on top of a salad of your choice or in a Lebanese flatbread with diced cucumber, quarters of tomatoes, black olives, red onions slices and a generous amount of mint coconut yogurt sauce.
+- Serve immediately on top of a salad of your choice or in a Lebanese flatbread with diced cucumber, quarters of tomatoes, black olives, red onions slices, and a generous amount of mint coconut yogurt sauce.

 Storage and freezing